Managing Local Roads Effectively: A 3-Part Series

 Transportation Asset Management (TAM) is a data-driven approach that helps agencies get the most bang for their buck, by picking projects and treatments that keep roads in the best possible condition for as long as possible.

 While TAM is a great fit for federal and state transportation agencies, developing a TAM program is a big effort for many local agencies.
-This training offers a simple overview of TAM’s components and illustrates how little changes can have a big impact on an agency.
+Managing Local Roads Effectively offers a simple overview of TAM’s components and illustrates how little changes can have a big impact on an agency.

 Ultimately, the training outlines how agencies can: